Seeking Medical Treatment After a Work Accident

 In most cases, the IMR doctor sides with the original UR doctor and upholds the denial or modification of treatment.
 You then have the right to appeal the decision to an administrative law judge (ALJ).

 In short, getting the medical treatment you need to make a full recovery after a workplace injury can be a complex, difficult and frustrating process.
 That's why you need experienced legal representation right away.
-Contact us today to schedule your free case evaluation.
+Contact Robert A. McLaughlin, APC today to schedule your free case evaluation.
 We'll advocate for you and fight for the treatment you need.